yoratoni/Mdisk/NOTES.md

 so it seems possible that these files could be some video that can be set as textures inside of the game..

-Note that `NTSC` data are not compressed, compared to `PAL`, this can be seen inside the decompressed file size field, if the file size == the decompressed file size (-2004), it uses `NTSC`.
+Note that `NTSC` data are not compressed, compared to `PAL`, this can be seen inside the decompressed file size field, if the file size == the decompressed file size (diff of 2004), it uses `NTSC`.

+The 2004 bytes are at the end, it's a padding of `0x00` bytes.

 A `*.mtx` file seems to contain one or multiple tables that starts just after the header, these tables are the same size between `NTSC` & `PAL`.
 After that, a big padding containing only 0x00 separates the actual data from the table(s).

-The data seems to be represented as 16 byte long (starting after the header).
+The data seems to be represented as 16 bytes long (starting after the header).

 The table values seems to generally start with `0x0C`, I suppose that the first byte could be reserved to indicate the type of block, but note that it's not always the case.